Keep your vehicles’ gears shifting smoothly with the right fluid

 Multi-Vehicle Synthetic Transmission Fluid

-This premium quality, part-synthetic transmission fluid is specially designed for use in automatic transmissions in most passenger cars and light trucks.
+Kendall VersaTrans ATF is a part-synthetic transmission fluid specially designed for automatic transmissions and can be used in most passenger cars and light trucks.
 It has been extensively field-tested for use in most North American vehicles and in a wide variety of European and Japanese vehicles.
+Kendall VersaTrans ULV ATF can also be used in most passenger cars and light trucks with the difference that is a full-synthetic product with ultra-low viscosity (ULV).

 Continuously Variable Transmission (CVT) Fluid